Child protection: Dominance of External Child Protection Models

+Cultural and Social Norms

+Traditional attitudes sometimes perpetuate harm, such as treating domestic violence as a private matter or stigmatizing abuse victims.
+Some cultural practices, including forced marriages for pregnant girls, undermine legal protections.

+Emerging Threats

+New challenges, such as climate-induced disasters, digital exploitation, and the COVID-19 pandemic, have intensified risks for children.
+School closures during the pandemic led to spikes in child marriage and gender-based violence, while economic collapse pushed more children into street situations.
+Online abuse and trafficking have also risen with increased internet access.

+These intersecting challenges create a complex environment where child protection systems struggle to function effectively, often leaving vulnerable children without adequate safeguards.

 History

 Provincial or state governments' child protection legislation empowers the government department or agency to provide services in the area and to intervene in families where child abuse or other problems are suspected.
 The agency that manages these services has various names in different provinces and states, e.g., Department of Children's Services, Children's Aid, Department of Child and Family Services.
 There is some consistency in the nature of laws, though the application of the laws varies across the country.

 The United Nations has addressed child abuse as a human rights issue, adding a section specifically to children in the Universal Declaration of Human Rights:

-Child protection

-Most countries have introduced laws to protect, prevent children and young persons from certain threats or harms.

-United Kingdom

-The United Kingdom, similar to many countries around the world, operates a wide variety of systems and safeguards to protect children from harm and abuse.
-To protect children from harm outside of their home life, the government use a wide variety of policy, regulations, guidance and best practice.
-This includes, but is not limited to: